the-sudheendra/VEXtension/README.md

   }
 }
 ```
+#### Please note:
-#### Please note that the schema is case-sensitive.
+- The schema is case-sensitive.
 Ensure that all keys and values match the required casing exactly.
+- Whenever you refresh this extension, please do refresh the currently opened ValueEdge pages